 A GLMM was run to found whether the experiment results were affected by group, language and frequency condition.
 The model reinforced the results in descriptive statistics.
 Alike EPT significant main effect was found for group condition (β = 3.11, SE = 0.52, z = 5.91, p < 0.01), language condition (β = 3.11, SE = 0.52, z = 5.91, p < 0,01) and lexical frequency condition (β = -1.90, SE = 0.27, z = -6.83, p < 0.01).

-These results replicate previous finding (xxx), confirming that, within a language, the reliability of the determiner is higher than the reliability of noun-ending morphemes.
+These results replicate previous finding (Grüter et al, 2012; Hopp, 2013; Halberstadt et al, 2018) confirming that, within a language, the reliability of the determiner is higher than the reliability of noun-ending morphemes.
 The current work extends the previous findings, providing evidence of the role of the determiner over noun-final morpheme with gender information across languages.

-7 Discussion
+Discussion

 The purpose of this study was to investigate whether morphosyntactic features were more reliable for L2 learners than morphophonological features in the process of adjective-gender agreement in inanimate nouns across languages.
 Because of the contrast between the gender systems of the target languages, the study aimed to examine differences among morphosyntactic and morphophonological cues that yield different outcomes in the process of predicting noun- adjective agreement.
 The current research examines the possibility that transparent ending morphemes are less consistent in the acquisition of gender in the target nouns.
 Overall, the results suggest that syntactic cues are more reliable for L2ers than phonological cues, even when the Hebrew plural final noun morpheme is highly predictive of the noun gender (Gollan and Frost, 2001).